Guide to Relieving Stress During the Holidays

 Step Three: Clear Your Mind with Some Thoughtful Meditation

-While yoga is a great way to balance yourself both physically and mentally, another way to help reduce stress is meditation.
+While yoga is a great way to balance yourself physically and mentally, meditation is another way to help reduce stress.
 Just a few years ago, NIH released a study that stated nearly 18 million adults and just over 927,000 children practice meditation as a way of managing pain and stress rather than using medication or other treatments that may not be as effective.
 Typically focused on one’s breathing, meditation is all about removing any distracting thoughts and feelings.
-Instead, focus on the present and what is happening in the moment.
+Instead, focus on the present and what is happening at the moment.

-With the stress and blues that come about because of the holidays, incorporating self-care activities like this is necessary to keep you level-headed and help you feel like your best self.
-We live in a society that is constantly surrounded by media, whether it be from our televisions, computers or phones.
-Most people wake up and immediately turn on one of the three before even having a chance to make themselves breakfast, coffee or even a nice cup of tea.
+With the stress and blues due to the holidays, incorporating self-care activities is necessary to keep you level-headed and help you feel like your best self.
+We live in a society constantly surrounded by media, whether from our televisions, computers, or phones.
+Most people wake up and immediately turn on one of the three before having a chance to make themselves breakfast, coffee, or even a nice cup of tea.

-If you happen to start your day this way, we highly suggest being open to change and incorporating meditation into the mix.
+If you start your day this way, we highly suggest being open to change and incorporating meditation.
 Whether it be 10 minutes or a half hour, giving yourself time to refocus and clear your head is sure to be a way to get you into a new-found productive routine.
-We recently uncovered the Top 5 Ways Morning Meditation Makes For A Calmer Day which includes improving your energy, your productivity, and your sleep schedule.
-It takes time to create a routine like this, but once you are able to open yourself to this mindset, you’ll find that things will make a turn for the best.
+We recently uncovered the Top 5 Ways Morning Meditation Makes For A Calmer Day, including improving your energy, productivity, and sleep schedule.
+Creating a routine like this takes time, but once you can open yourself to this mindset, you’ll find that things will turn out for the best.

 However, incorporating meditation into your morning routine isn’t the only way it can help reduce stress this holiday season.
-Psychology Today has shared that meditation not only curbs your stress, but it also plays a role in shifting your mood and bringing about positivity.
-It may be hard to believe, but meditation is so powerful that it can be just as impactful as an actual vacation.
+Psychology Today has shared that meditation not only curbs your stress but also plays a role in shifting your mood and bringing about positivity.
+It may be hard to believe, but meditation is so powerful that it can be as impactful as an actual vacation.

-We recently uncovered the Top 5 Reasons Why Meditation Can Help Relieve Stress This Holiday Season, which also touches on the fact that it gives you better focus, clarity and positivity.
-When you allow yourself to be open to a technique like meditation that helps to keep you grounded, over time you will become more aware of the work that you do and how you go about doing it.
+We recently uncovered the Top 5 Reasons Why Meditation Can Help Relieve Stress This Holiday Season, which also touches on the fact that it gives you better focus, clarity, and positivity.
+When you allow yourself to be open to a technique like meditation that helps to keep you grounded, you will become more aware of your work and how you do it over time.
 Rather than embracing the negativity that comes with stress and letting it bring you down, do the opposite and use positivity as a driving force!

 Step Four: Don’t Neglect Your Precious Sleep!

-Since we were little, we have always been told that our body needs roughly eight hours of sleep a night.
-Although this does change depending on how old you are, eight hours is a general rule of thumb, and sleep plays an obviously important role in our lives.
-It helps us to recharge and, according to NIH, over time it will help protect our mental and physical health, quality of life and safety.
+Since we were little, we have always been told that our body needs roughly eight hours of sleep.
+Although this does change depending on your age, eight hours is a general rule of thumb, and sleep plays a vital role in our lives.
+It helps us to recharge, and, according to NIH, over time, it will help protect our mental and physical health, quality of life, and safety.
 If you are not sleeping the right amount of hours and dealing with immense stress, your body will start to shut down.
-Over time, lack of sleep will cause issues with controlling the way that you feel, being attentive at work, and even making ordinary decisions.
+Over time, lack of sleep will cause issues with controlling your feelings, being attentive at work, and even making ordinary decisions.

-In order to embrace the holiday season and relieve stress, sticking to a healthy sleep pattern is necessary.
-The best way to get into a routine is plan things out ahead and give yourself time to wind down before you fall asleep.
-Complete whatever work you have left for the day or make notes on what you have to do for the following day so that you have a schedule to follow.
+Sticking to a healthy sleep pattern is necessary to embrace the holiday season and relieve stress.
+The best way to get into a routine is to plan and give yourself time to wind down before falling asleep.
+Complete whatever work you have left for the day, or make notes on what you have to do for the following day so that you have a schedule to follow.
 Then turn off your phone, or at least move it away from you, and give yourself a break from technology.
-Prep your skin with your nightly regimen, brush your teeth, and then figure out what room temperature you feel most comfortable sleeping in before hopping into bed.
-Some people prefer heavy blankets or weighted ones to help relieve anxiety, while others prefer something like a down comforter and wearing socks so that they’re nice and toasty.
+Prep your skin with your nightly regimen, brush your teeth, and then figure out what room temperature you feel most comfortable in before hopping into bed.
+Some people prefer heavy blankets or weighted ones to help relieve anxiety, while others prefer a down comforter and wearing socks to be friendly and toasty.

-Whatever your preference is, give yourself a five to 15 minute window where you can unwind and destress a little, to help have a good night’s sleep.
-If you’re someone who needs help sticking with a sleep schedule, iPhone users can try the Bedtime section of the Clock app on your phone.
-After you answer a few simple questions, you can put in what time you’d like to aim at falling asleep and your desired wake up time.
-You can set it every day, or a few days a week, to get yourself in the habit of sticking to a sleep schedule.
+Whatever your preference is, give yourself a five to 15-minute window to unwind and destress a little to help have a good night’s sleep.
+If you need help with a sleep schedule, iPhone users can try the Bedtime section of the Clock app on their phone.
+After you answer a few simple questions, you can put in what time you’d like to aim at falling asleep and your desired wake-up time.
+You can set it every day or a few days a week to get yourself into a sleep schedule.

-Once you do find a routine that works best for you and stick to it, you’ll notice a change in the way that you feel.
+Once you find a routine that works best for you and stick to it, you’ll notice a change in how you feel.
 We recently uncovered the Top 5 Reasons Why More Sleep Means Less Stress During The Holiday Season.
-Trust us when we say you’ll feel happier, more refreshed and more alert than you were previously after you catch up on the sleep your body was most likely lacking.
-If you’re also someone who has extreme dark circles or skin concerns, catching up on sleep will help all around as it’s one of the best things you can do for both your skin and your body!
+Trust us when we say you’ll feel happier, refreshed, and more alert than you were after catching up on the sleep your body most likely lacked.
+If you also have incredibly dark circles or skin concerns, catching up on sleep will help all around, as it’s one of the best things you can do for your skin and body!

 Step Five: Prioritize Holiday Tasks with Better Time Management

-The holidays can be full of fun, but with added pressures from work, family and friends, it’s difficult to manage time and stick to a schedule.
+The holidays can be fun, but with added work, family, and friends pressures, managing time and sticking to a schedule can be challenging.
 We often find ourselves taking on more than we can handle because we want to impress others or challenge ourselves, but we don’t realize the amount of stress we take on.
-Over time, that plays a huge factor into why it’s difficult for people to enjoy the season of happiness, thanks and love.
-However, with the help of some better time management skills, it will become increasingly easier to get a grip on everything including work projects, gift shopping and holiday cooking.
+Over time, that plays a huge factor in why it’s difficult for people to enjoy the season of happiness, thanks, and love.
+However, with the help of some better time management skills, it will become increasingly easier to get a grip on everything, including work projects, gift shopping, and holiday cooking.

-We recently put together a list of the Top 5 Reasons Why Better Time Management Leads To Less Stress During The Holidays.
-The list touches on a few different things that you will benefit from once you learn to manage your time effectively.
-Whether it be staying organized, being more productive or preventing burnout, most importantly you have to manage your time so that you can actually enjoy your time with loved ones.
-If you’re someone who takes on a lot but still wants to experience what the holidays have to offer, we highly suggest getting yourself a planner.
-Go through your tasks and lay them out in order based off priority.
+We recently compiled a list of the Top 5 Reasons Why Better Time Management Leads To Less Stress During The Holidays.
+The list touches on a few things you will benefit from once you learn to manage your time effectively.
+Whether staying organized, being more productive, or preventing burnout, you must work to enjoy your time with loved ones.
+If you take on a lot but still want to experience what the holidays offer, we highly suggest getting a planner.
+Could you go through your tasks and lay them out in order based on priority?
 It’s possible that you could eliminate some stress by multi-tasking or eliminating things that are simply unnecessary and can wait a few weeks until the madness of the holidays has passed.
-We may think we’re super heroes, but even they need a break sometimes!
+We may think we’re superheroes, but even they need a break sometimes!

-There’s no doubt about it, the holidays can be a stressful time.
-It’s difficult to enjoy a season that can be so joyous when we take on more than we can handle because we feel the pressure to challenge ourselves every single day.
+There’s no doubt about it: the holidays can be a stressful time.
+It’s challenging to enjoy a season that can be so joyous when we take on more than we can handle because we feel the pressure to challenge ourselves daily.
 When it comes to the holidays, don’t let the stress and the blues get you down.
-Instead, figure out what you can incorporate into your routine like fun runs, yoga, meditation and time management to give you a clearer perspective on things and some time for yourself.
-Catch up on all of the sleep that you can and remember that by utilizing some of these stress relievers, you’ll be able to fully enjoy the atmosphere and experiences that the holidays bring!
+Instead, figure out what you can incorporate into your routine, like fun runs, yoga, meditation, and time management, to give you a clearer perspective on things and some time for yourself.
+Catch up on all the sleep you can, and remember that by utilizing some of these stress relievers, you’ll be able to enjoy the atmosphere and experiences that the holidays bring fully!